luerhard/chapter_regression_and_artifical/main.md

 Part of the answer may be found in the underlying research program of [!ts] that dominates quantitative research in the social sciences.
 It builds off inferential statistics and Karl Popper's formalizations [@popper:LogicScientificDiscovery.1968], i.e., testing falsifiable hypotheses, derived from (general) theories.
 This foundation of testing theory-based assumptions describes a way of generating knowledge about a small part of a population and generalizing it to its entirety [@krzywinski:Importancebeinguncertain.2013].
 One main pillar of this approach is to calculate the probability of this generalization being wrong.
 Hence, social scientists rely heavily on thresholds upon which we accept or reject assumptions, most often considered to be at the 5%-level.

 While this frequentist approach is well-suited for carefully conducted surveys, it bears some significant shortcomings for digital data.
-One severe methodological challenge is tied to *sample characteristics.*
+One severe methodological challenge is tied to *sample characteristics*.
 Most of the frequentist approaches are prone to sample sizes (e.g., all chi-squared-based test-statistics).
 Testing for significance with very large sample sizes will almost always generate significant results, rendering those tests meaningless.
 This problem is amplified by the source of many popular digital data, e.g., social media platforms like Twitter.